resema/Notepad/_posts/2018-02-05-a-directx11-based-tiny-renderer.md

 ##### Example: Copying Matrices To Vertex Shaders
+This procedure is also usable in case of copying light data, such as diffuse color, light direction and likewise.
 {% highlight c++ linenos %}
 // must match the cbuffer from VS struct MatrixBufferType